ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab09.md

 # Working With Data

-In this lab you will

-* TODO: Fill this in
+In this lab you will work with some data similar to the beer data that we saw in the Facets presentation by UCSD Professor Julian McAuley.
+The data he presented was about reviews of beers.
+Since SPIS participants are typically under age 21, we'll focus only on the reviews of non-alcoholic beers.

 # Step 1: Create a lab09 repo